jupiterbjy/CUIAudioPlayer/README.md

 Clone this and run ```py CUIAudioPlayer```, *python*, *python3.9* or whatever python alias you are using.
 May have to install the dependency manually.

+- Audio List / Meta / Info (Widget) Common control:
+    - *Space bar* : Pause / Resume track
+    - *Left Arrow* : Move playback backward 5%
+    - *Right Arrow* : Move playback forward 5%

 - Audio List (Widget)
     - File explorer functionality: Select *DIR* marked items and press *Enter* to step in.
     - Play audio file: Select Audio track and press *Enter* to play it.
 Stops the previous track if there was any.
-    - Pause audio file: Press *Space* to pause/resume track.
-Don't spam it or will overlap.

 - Meta (Widget)
-    - Scrolling up, down with arrow keys.
+    - Scrolling up, down with *Arrow Up* and *Arrow Down*.
 Automatically display selected track's metadata.

 - Info (Widget)
-    - No interaction available.
+    - No interaction, currently users can edit the content, I have no control over it yet.

 - Volume (Widget)
     - Select, press *Left* or *Right* to adjust volume.
-This just change vector multiply factor, might distort audio.
+This just change multiply factor, might distort audio.

 - Buttons
     - Play